ServiceStack/servicestack-editor/README.md

                 try {
                     this.$store.commit('loading', true);  // indicate to the App that an API request is pending

-                    // If component was initialized with an existing `comment` update it, otherwise create a new one const response = this.comment != null
+                    // If component was initialized with an existing `comment` update it, otherwise create anew const response = this.comment != null
                         ? await updatePostComment(this.comment.id, this.post.id, this.content)
                         : await createPostComment(this.postId, this.content, this.replyId);